mecodeworld/sample-retailstore/README.md

 Instruction to run the application:

 1. clone this repository.
-2. To download the dependencies please run the following command -> mvn clean install
+2. After that to download the dependencies mentioned in the pom.xml. please run the following command -> mvn clean install
-3. Run the main class
+3. Run the main class : RetailStoreApplication
-      Entry point class is : RetailStoreApplication
 4. please consider the following points before testing the application

-  A. Application is using dummy data for processing. which is returning from service:IProductDataService
+  A. Application is using dummy data for processing. which is returning from the service: IProductDataService
-  B. There are 4 different options provided for user.
+  B. There are 4 different options provided for the user.
   C. provide the correct option to execute the functionality.

   Application Views: